cmprince/NYC-911-Viz/presentation.md

 ## Thank you!

-This presentation can be found at https://cmprince.github.io/NYC-911-Viz/
+This presentation can be found at https://cmprince.github.io/NYC-911-Viz/.

-The demo is at [yet to be published]
+The demo is not yet public, but can be accessed at <a href="https://beta.observablehq.com/d/db264f30fb264c08">this private link</a>.

 - -